ApplicationProgramingTeamwork/myspending/README.md

 # My Spending
 A web application designed to track supermarket expenses.
-It automatically captures product information by scanning supermarket receipts, helping you with expense tracking, analyzing your spending patterns, and offering additional features to manage your finances efficiently.
+It automatically captures shopping details by taking a photo of the receipt, helping you monitor your spending, analyze your purchasing habits, and offering additional features to efficiently manage your finances.

 ## TODO
 Here are the tasks we need to do.

+### Feature
+- [x] AI: Upload the photo to the AI server and analyze the receipt’s contents.
+- [ ] Receipt List Page: View previously analyzed receipts.
+- [ ] Receipt Detail Page: Access details from the receipt list to see the shopping information captured from the receipt.
+- [ ] Receipt Edit Page: Edit the receipt’s content.
+Since the AI’s accuracy isn’t 100%, manual adjustments may be necessary.
+- [ ] Financial Analysis Page: Analyze data visually, such as monthly spending, preferred supermarkets, discount comparisons, and more.

 ### Models
 - [ ] Receipt: `storeName`, `storeAddress`, `totalPrice`, `date`
 - [ ] Product: `receipt`, `name`, `nameEnglish`, `nameChinese`, `price`, `discount`

 ### views
+- [x] Photo upload view: Upload a photo to the AI
 - [ ] Receipt List View: Display a list of all receipts with basic details like store name, date, and total price.
 - [ ] Receipt Detail View: Display detailed information of a selected receipt, including all products, their prices, and any discounts applied.
 - [ ] Add Receipt View: A form to add a new receipt manually, including fields for store name, store address, total price, and date.
 - [ ] Edit Receipt View: A form to edit an existing receipt's details.

 ### URLs
+- [x] `/ai/upload_photo`: Upload a photo to the AI.
 - [ ] `/receipts/`: URL to view the list of receipts.
 - [ ] `/receipts/<receipts_id>/`: URL to view the details of a specific receipt.
 - [ ] `/receipts/add/`: URL to add a new receipt.